jarvis08/TIL/01_ComputerScience/03_CPP/cherno/01_Compile_Link.md

    }
    ```

-4. If project's size gets bigger, it will be more simple to include just header file.
+4. If project's size gets bigger, it will be more simple to include just **header file**.
 Header files usually only have decorations of functions, defined in seperate cpp file.

    ```cpp
    // main.cpp